tomjoht/learnapidoc/_docs/metrics_and_measurement/docapis_metrics_measuring_impact.md

 In looking into ways to measure information quality, I found Yoel Strimling's article [Beyond Accuracy: What Documentation Quality Means to Readers](https://www.researchgate.net/publication/331088095_Beyond_Accuracy_What_Documentation_Quality_Means_to_Readers) to be spot on in identifying the issues with surveys.
 Strimling says that questions in all types of feedback (whether asked in surveys, focus groups, face-to-face interactions, or other) need to be specific to be actionable.
 Echoing the conclusions of other researchers, Yoel explains:

-> But it is not enough for us to collect meaningful feedback about our documentation from our readers.
+> ... it is not enough for us to collect meaningful feedback about our documentation from our readers.
 We also need to be able to use the information we collect to take actions that will help us directly address and prioritize the issues that are important to them.

 In other words, surveys alone, without actionable feedback, aren't enough.
 A user might provide general feedback, saying that the docs felt like they needed polish, or that they had trouble understanding/following them, or that they seemed incomplete.
 But without more specifics, this feedback isn't all that actionable.